Kharge makes strong pitch for fixing accountability in Cong organisation at key meet | Politics

 The Bharat Jodo Yatra has now taken the form of a national movement, he said.

-Kharge also said it is the duty of Congress persons to fight against ruling forces that sow ''seeds of hatred'' and ''reap fruits of division''.
+He also attacked the government over the issue of farmers' plight, saying when the farmer of the country is forced to commit suicide at the doorstep of Delhi, and has to fight with his own government for the guarantee of MSP, then it is an attack on the life of the 'annadaata'.

-Congress president Kharge, former party chief Sonia Gandhi, Rajasthan Chief Minister Ashok Gehlot, his Chhattisgarh counterpart Bhupesh Baghel, senior leaders P Chidambaram, Anand Sharma, Meira Kumar and Ambika Soni were among those who attended the meeting.
+Kharge said that when the neighbouring country China is trying to occupy India's land and constructing new military set ups every day and the government remains ''silent'', then it is an attack on the integrity of the country.

-Rahul Gandhi did not attend the meeting as the Bharat Jodo Yatra led by him is set to enter Rajasthan on Sunday evening.
+He also said it is the duty of Congress persons to fight against ruling forces that sow ''seeds of hatred'' and ''reap fruits of division''.
+This is our 'rashtradharm', he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)